JohanAlvedal/PumpSteer/README.md

 ## Prerequisites

-To use the `VirtualOutdoorTemp` integration, you need:
+To use the `PumpSteer` integration, you need:

 * Home Assistant version 2023.12 or newer.
 * Access to the Home Assistant file system (e.g., via Samba Share or File Editor add-on) for manual installation.